Dev-Addict/Go-Service/POLICIES.md

 - Imports can only go down not up(e.g. nothing can be imported from app into business)
 - You can't create a package of common types to use in Go
 - You don't want to use singletones specially for loggers
+- The only place that the configuration is read is in main.go